Course Outline

 1. Introduction to Environmental Impact Assessment (EIA)

-• The purpose and importance of EIA in achieving sustainable development goals for government projects.
+• The purpose and importance of EIA in promoting sustainable development for government projects.

-• An overview of the national and international context for environmental evaluation, including relevant policies and frameworks.
+• An overview of the national and international context of environmental evaluation, emphasizing its role in public sector governance.

-• Key distinctions between Environmental Impact Assessment (EIA), Environmental Impact Report (EIR), and environmental audits in public sector workflows.
+• Key differences between Environmental Impact Assessment (EIA), Environmental Impact Report (EIR), and environmental audits, highlighting their respective applications for government initiatives.

 2. Legal and Regulatory Framework in Mexico

-• An overview of SEMARNAT’s regulatory scope and procedures for government projects.
+• An overview of SEMARNAT’s regulatory scope and procedures, including its role in ensuring compliance with environmental standards for government projects.

-• Applicable legislation, including the General Law on Ecological Equilibrium and Environmental Protection (LGEEPA), Regulations for Environmental Impact Assessment (REIA), and related regulations.
+• Applicable legislation, such as the General Law on Ecological Equilibrium and Environmental Protection (LGEEPA), the Rules of the EIA (REIA), and related regulations, ensuring alignment with federal environmental policies for government activities.

 3. Types and Scope of Environmental Impact Reports

-• Criteria for determining project categories and corresponding reporting requirements for government initiatives.
+• Determining project categories and reporting requirements to ensure comprehensive environmental assessments for government projects.

-• Key evaluation criteria and the approval process for EIRs in government projects.
+• Key evaluation criteria and the approval process, ensuring that all necessary environmental considerations are addressed for government activities.

 4. Structure and Content of an Environmental Impact Report